Pseudo-runes

-Pseudo-runes are letters that look like Germanic runes but are not true ancient runes.

-The term is mostly used of incised characters that are intended to imitate runes.
-Pseudo-runes in this sense are difficult to distinguish from cipher runes, which are characters used as a replacement of standard runes but which do have an intended reading, while pseudo-runes have no linguistic content.
+Pseudo-runes are glyphs that look like Germanic runes but are not true runes.
+The term is mostly used of incised characters that are intended to imitate runes, often visually or symbolically, sometimes even with no linguistic content, but it can also be used to describe characters of other written languages which resemble runes, for example: Old Turkic script, Old Hungarian script, Old Italic scripts, Ancient South Arabian script.

 The term "pseudo-runes" has also been used for runes "invented" after the end of the period of runic epigraphy, used only in medieval manuscripts but not in inscriptions.
 It has also been used for unrelated historical scripts with an appearance similar to runes, and of modern Latin alphabet variants intended to be reminiscent of runic script.

+Historical runes

+Cipher runes

+Cipher runes are cipher systems used as a replacement of standard runes but which do have an intended reading.
+These are generally not called pseudo-runes but can fit the definition.